colin-mccormack/Recursive-Functions/README.md

 Determine the number of characters in a string using the following interface: int myStrLen(char *s, int i) in which the calling function will always pass zero to i.

 #### Q10
 Determine the number of characters in a string using the following interface: int myStrLen(char *s, int i) in which the calling function will always pass the index of the last character in s to i.
+The last character in a string is intrepreted as the null terminator for the purpose of this program.

 #### Q11
 Determine the number of characters in a string using the following interface: int myStrLen(char *s).
 Obviously this is the optimal solution to this problem.